I’ve Tried That Reviews Copywriting Academy by Ray Edwards

-Rating: 4 out of 5.
-This is a solid and comprehensive course on copywriting.
+Rating: 4 This is a solid and comprehensive course on copywriting.

 Copywriting is by far the most lucrative form of writing there is.
 Aside from authoring a best-selling novel, your best bet for making money with writing and becoming a six-figure writer is to become adept at copywriting.

 And it’s not just professional copywriters who copywrite.
 If you’ve ever written a letter to a friend inviting him to dinner, or if you’ve ever written your boss her asking for a raise, you’ve engaged in copywriting.

 In a nutshell, copywriting attempts to exchange one object of value for another- and that object need not necessarily be money.
 The process of selling, which is what copywriting attempts to do, can involve physical objects, services or time.
 You can even sell people- consider how the profile pages of online dating sites are essentially sales pages for the advertised good (i.e., the person).

 However, just because you know how to write doesn’t mean you know how to copywrite.
 That’s because copywriting follows a defined pattern of presentation and persuasion, and so the most talented copywriters often require years of training and on-the-job experience.

 Luckily, you can quickly advance in the field of copywriting if you understand its principles and train with recognized leaders in the field.

 Enter Ray Edwards, an accomplished copywriter with years of experience in the field of effective copywriting.
 Ray has recently launched Copywriting Academy, which promises to train novice and even advanced copywriters in the art of writing successful copy.